galguss/Video_management_system_Server/README.md

 - `GET /` - Retrieves a list of all videos.
 - `POST /Add` - Creates a new video.
-- `PUT /Edit` - Updates an existing video.
+- `PATCH /Edit` - Updates an existing video.
 - `DELETE /Delete` - Deletes a video.

 Please refer to the API documentation or the source code for detailed information on how to use these endpoints.